Jesserie/redirect-nonlogin-specific-course-to-another-link/README.md

-# Redirect Non-Logged-In Users to Google for a Specific LearnDash Course
+# Redirect Non-Logged-In Users to Another Link for a Specific LearnDash Course

 This snippet redirects visitors who are not logged in to WordPress to another link when they attempt to access a specific LearnDash course.